BIM2SIM/bim2sim/docs/source/concepts/sim_settings.md

 (e.g. [TEASERSimSettings](TEASERSimSettings) or
 [EnergyPlusSimSettings](EnergyPlusSimSettings)) via clas inheritance.

-Each [Plugin](Plugin) has a setting predefined.
+Each [Plugin](Plugin) has a set of predefined settings.
 But the different settings can easily be changed (see below)

 ## How do settings work?